Two topological phases in exchange alternating spin-1 nanographene chains

-where $J_1$ and $J_2$ are the linear exchange interactions in consecutive bonds, which define a dimerization parameter This exchange alternation comes about mainly from the spatially inhomogeneous distribution of the zero energy orbital of an Olympicene, which leads to different strengths of kinetic driven exchange \cite{jacob22} depending on whether these molecules are linked tip to tip, or side to side.
+This exchange alternation comes about mainly from the spatially inhomogeneous distribution of the zero energy orbital of an Olympicene, which leads to different strengths of kinetic driven exchange \cite{jacob22} depending on whether these molecules are linked tip to tip, or side to side.

 By controlling the type of exchange at the edges of the chain, i.e. terminating it with the stronger ($d>0$) or weaker exchange ($d<0$), it is possible to create spin chains which realize two different topological phases: the odd, or the even Haldane phase, respectively \cite{hida1992crossover}.
 These two phases are distinguished by the degeneracy of the ground state of infinite chains, which vanishes in the former, and is fourfold degenerate in the latter (a system which is adiabatically connected to the [3]-triangulene chain \cite{mishra2021observation}).
 The lack of degeneracy in the first case can be explained by a valence-bond solid picture of the ground state, while in the second we have emergent spin-1/2 appearing at the edges, in a similar fashion to what was found in the BLBQ Hamiltonian.
 Pictorial representations of these ground states are shown in Fig. \ref{fig:Spin Chains}b and c.
 At the boundary between these two distinct topological phases there is a gapless critical point when $d=0$, a system studied experimentally with various types of nanographenes \cite{zhao2024gapless, yuan2025fractional,su2024fabrication,sun2025surface}.